 Why you should care about inflation.

 We are taught to have our savings with the bank.
 Let’s say that savings is $10,000.
-For the last 10-years, calculating the inflation rates nets a 19.1% increase in inflation (per the government).
-This means that today, that $10,000 is actually worth 19.1% LESS.
+For the last 10-years, calculating the inflation rates nets a 19.1% increase in inflation (per government data).
+This means that today, that $10,000 is actually worth 19.1% LESS, $8,090 in today's dollars.
 Every $1-dollar in your bank account is now worth about $.80-cents.

 When you deposit your money into your bank account, it becomes a liability to that bank because they have to pay you a little bit of interest on it.
-However, the bank turns around and lends your money out to investors like me.
+In order for them to make money, the bank turns around and lends your money out to investors like me.
 As investors, we are then placed in fixed rate debt, also known as “Good Debt,” which means it’s invested in something that is growing in value.
 Our fixed rate debt is being paid off with devalued dollars.

 Simply put, the fixed-rate debt that the lender gives us, the Good Debt, is actually being devalued year-over-year.
 It is getting cheaper for us, while we ride inflation up by getting more income from our properties because rents increase along with that inflation.

 The devalued dollars are giving us investors long term fixed rate debt